‘instant’ water garden: try seasonal troughs

 Level the pot or pots first (use a carpenter’s level), while still empty, and insert shims beneath, such as from an old shingle or pieces of slate, to adjust and stabilize.
 Once you add water, forget moving the pot if it’s off-kilter.

 You can add fish if you like, but I don’t, since they are easy prey for cats, raccoons and the like.
 The frogs, above, add themselves at my place.
+Fish or frogs will eat mosquito larvae and mosquitoes, and I have no issue with insects, with my water pots in bright indirect light and covered in floating plants.

 One funny note: If the pot is topped up to near the rim, heavy rains will cause overflow—and not just of water but also floating plants, which will likewise go overboard.
 Though they spread fast and make more, more, more all season in the water, you don’t want your velvety surface of green to go running down the path or into nearby soil, where the thousands of tiny plants would be impossible to recover…trust me, I have tried.